Applications for speech, speech and voice training in neurological music therapy according to Thaut are described here.

 Language training with music

 With music therapy measures, linguistic brain functions, such as specifically stimulating language understanding or language production.
-The Melodic Intonation Therapy - MIT - is used to improve speech in aphasic patients (Broca type).
+The Melodic Intonation Therapy - MIT™ – is used to improve speech in people with aphasia (Broca’s type).
 With the help of Musical speech stimulation the use of song-like material can improve speech understanding in addition to language production.
 This is also in the Group music therapy for aphasia used.

-Rhythmic speech training (Rhythmic Speech Cueing - RSC)
+Rhythmic speech training (Rhythmic Speech Cueing - RSC™)

-Rhythmic Speech Training RSC is an effective method for speech training for stutterers.
-In addition, it could also with different forms of dysarthria = slurred speech, e.g. at Parkinson's disease) or speech apraxia may be helpful.
-RSC speech training uses basic skills that exist in all people.
+Rhythmic Speech Training (RSC™) is an effective method for speech training in cases of stuttering.
+It may also be used for various forms of dysarthria (slurred speech), e.g. Parkinson's disease) or speech apraxia.
+RSC™ speech training uses basic skills that are present in all people.
 A metronome (see equipment) sets the speaking pace.
 Now you practice rhythmically "in time".
 This speech training helps to improve comprehensibility or speaking fluency.
 Here here Practical examples from the Handbook for Neurologic Music Therapy.

 Musical voice training